cplab/sapicore/sapicore/engine/network/README.md

 identifier and an object `reference` included in each element's metadata.

-Synapses in the network configuration YAML are given in the format "E1->E2", where Ei is an ensemble identifier and "->" is treated as a special splitting string throughout the code base.
+Synapses in the network configuration YAML are given in the format "E1->E2", where Ei is an ensemble identifier and "->" or "--" are treated as a special splitting string throughout the code base.

 Self-connections ("E2->E2") are perfectly valid and are treated the same way, except for zeroing out the diagonal in the connection mask matrix to disable